Arugula Pesto

 How to make arugula pesto

-- Add extra virgin olive oil and give a final quick whizz.
-You’re welcome to add 1-2 tablespoons of water to loosen the sauce a bit more.
+- Add extra virgin olive oil and give it a final quick whizz.
+To loosen the sauce a bit more, add 1-2 tablespoons of water.

 - Taste and adjust the seasoning to your taste if needed.
 Ready!